kobejean/cs-102-final-project-cfd/README.md

 Source code: [Example5.java](src/Example5.java)

 In this example we have what looks like ripples on a surface of water.
-At this point we half of the CFD working.
+At this point we have half of the CFD working.
 There are two methods that make the ripples happen `collide()` and `stream()`.

 ### CFD
 <p align="center">